wevm/viem/site/docs/actions/public/verifyTypedData.md

       content: verifyTypedData
   - - meta
     - name: description
-      content: Verifies a typed data signature for an account
+      content: Verifies a typed data signature
   - - meta
     - property: og:description
-      content: Verifies a typed data signature for an account
+      content: Verifies a typed data signature
 ---

 # verifyTypedData

-Verifies if a typed data signature is valid for the provided address.
+Verify that typed data was signed by the provided address.

-::: info 💡 Why should I use this instead of `utils.verifyTypedData`?
+::: info 💡 Why should I use this over the [`verifyTypedData`](../../utilities/verifyTypedData.md) util?
-Please use this method instead of [utils.verifyTypedData](../../utilities/verifyTypedData.md), as this method supports [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) and therefore supports more types of accounts.
-This is getting increasingly important as more and more wallets use [Account Abstraction](https://eips.ethereum.org/EIPS/eip-4337).
+This Action supports verifying typed data that was signed by either a Smart Contract Account or Externally Owned Account (via [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492)).
+The [`verifyTypedData`](../../utilities/verifyTypedData.md) util only supports Externally Owned Accounts.
+This is getting increasingly important as more wallets implement [Account Abstraction](https://eips.ethereum.org/EIPS/eip-4337).
 :::

 ## Usage